 Any Bonds Today? is the fan nickname for a 1942 untitled War Time Cartoon featuring Bugs Bunny, Porky Pig and Elmer Fudd and directed by Bob Clampett.
 With a total length of 1 minute and 38 seconds long it's the shortest officially released Looney Tunes cartoon of The Golden Age of Animation.
-It's in essence a Propaganda film where the trio promote buying war bonds to finance the government's war effort.

 Any Tropes Today?